Why the Bees are important for our Survival

 Bees are important for Human Survival

-Some time ago I wrote a post on the importance of bees for our World.
+Some time ago I wrote a post on the importance of bees for our world.
 Without these helpful and busy little friends, we humans can not survive.
-They are losing their habitat and are attacked by all the pesticides which are used nowadays for the agriculture crops.
+They are losing their habitat and are attacked by all the pesticides which are used nowadays for agricultural crops.
 These pesticides also harm us as a big part ends up in our food.

 A new study has come out on the effects of neonicotinoid pesticides, it harms bumblebees and also the honeybees.
 This is the biggest study done up till now and you can read on it here: published in Science.

 Some 2000 hectares were allocated to this study.
 The UK, Germany, and Hungary participated in this study, which took care to present real-world conditions and the devastating effects pesticides have on the bee population.

 In 2013 there was a temporary ban on neonicotinoids in Europe, and it seems that their use will be further restricted.
 Of course, Bayer, who is a major producer of this pesticide and did part-fund this study, was quick in stating that the results of this test were inconclusive.
 I am not surprised at all.

 Whenever big money is at stake, the health and even lives of living things, we are included, do not forget, are unimportant.
 Not even the survival of our planet seems to worry these big companies.
 This is similar to the attitude of Monsanto with their nasty product Roundup.
 Same story all over again.